 I recently received an email from a visitor to my Money Management Solutions website who wants to learn how to pay off her mortgage quickly without having to attend expensive seminars or buy expensive software to do this trick.

-I realized that this was a question a lot of people might have, especially during this current economic crisis.
+I realized that this was a question a lot of people might have, especially during this current economic instability.
 I decided to share my answer here for that reason.